-Alfred Sisley (1839-1899, The Thames at Hampton Court, 1874, 38.1 x) 55.2 cm, The Clark Art Institute, Massachusetts
+Alfred Sisley (1839-1899), The Thames at Hampton Court, 1874, 38.1 x 55.2 cm, The Clark Art Institute, Massachusetts

 - In 1874 Sisley exhibited at the first Impressionist exhibition and later the same year he visited London and painted a dozen works around Hampton Court. - This shows an idyllic sunny day with yachts on the river and Hampton Court in the distance.
 The building on the right is The Pavilion at the end of Pavilion Terrace.
 The Pavilion is Grade II listed and is the sole survivor of four pavilions for the Bowling Green at Hampton Court.
 It was designed by William Talman under the direction of Christopher Wren.
-The building was sold in 2012 for £10 million and a replica house was built next to it in 2019. - Note that an engraving at Yale Center for British Art 'The Pavilion Belonging to the Bowling Green at the end of the Terras Walk, at Hampton Court', John Tinney, 1761, suggests the Pavilion is a different building.
+The building was sold in 2012 for £10 million and a replica house was built next to it in 2019.